-“The more is, the merrier” is maybe the first reason that comes into your mind when you’re considering about getting a second dog.
+“The more is, the merrier” is maybe the first reason that comes into your mind when you’re considering getting a second dog.
 But you might be still unsure whether it’s a good idea or not to get a second dog.
 To help you out, I have written these top 6 reasons to get a second dog.

 6 Reasons Why Getting a Second Dog is a Good Idea

 A second dog means a livelier household especially if you adopt a different dog breed than the first one.
 Two different dog breeds at home can add variety and spice up your life even more.
 There are more fun and enjoyable things that await your family: more playtime, more game, more companionship when traveling.
 To sum up, you will have more adventures that you might have never imagined before.